 Storing Mounted Stamps

 Mounted stamps require a rubber stamp storage solution that allows them to be stored with the die side (the image) face down on a smooth surface.
-Prolonged resting on an uneven surface, for instance a surface with ridges, may cause permanent dints in a stamp and render it unusable.
+Prolonged resting on an uneven surface, for instance, a surface with ridges, may cause permanent dints in a stamp and render it unusable.

-Watch Out for Sunlight!
+Watch out for Sunlight

 Keep rubber stamps away from sunlight.
 Direct sun onto a rubber stamp can damage the rubber and result in unreliable stamping results.
 Sunlight (and heat) will dry out the rubber and make it hard and brittle.
 It will also discolor acrylic stamps.

-Storing Unmounted and Acrylic Stamps
+How to Store Unmounted and Acrylic Stamps

 Attaching clear stamps to acetate will help to keep them flat and also make them easier to find.
 Ensure that your rubber stamp storage system protects your stamps from dust.
 Storing rubber stamps correctly is particularly important for cling stamps, as dust can stop them from adhering to an acrylic block and making them difficult to use.
 Plastic folders and envelopes, cd cases and many other containers are ideal for storing stamps and keeping them away from dust and dirt.
-Also try to keep them away from direct light.
+Also, try to keep them away from direct light.

 Correctly storing rubber stamps will help prolong their life and ensure good reliable stamping results every time.
-A well organized rubber stamp storage system will also help you find the perfect stamp every time without rummaging through boxes and draws.
-Every stamper will have their favored way of storing stamps, however there are a few key requirements that are important to bear in mind which ever way stamps are stored.
+A well-organized rubber stamp storage system will also help you find the perfect stamp every time without rummaging through boxes and draws.
+Every stamper will have their favored way of storing stamps.
+However, there are a few key requirements that are important to bear in mind whichever way stamps are stored.